For all bids greater than $100,000, get our Express Application form:

 How do I get a Bid Bond in Wisconsin?

 We make it easy to get a contract bid bond.
 Just click here to get our Wisconsin Bid Bond Application.
 Fill it out and then email it and the Wisconsin bid specs/contract documents to [email protected] or fax to 855-433-4192.

 You can also call us at (913) 286-6501.
 We fully review each application for surety bid bonds and then submit it to the surety that we believe will provide the best bid bond for your company.
 We have a excellent success rate in getting our clients bid and P&P bonds at the best rates possible.

 A bid bond is a bond that provides assurance that you will accept the work if you win the contract.
 The bid fee (usually five (5%) or ten (10%) percent) is a fine that is paid when you win the bid, but then decide not to take the work.

 Typically, a bid bond and payment bond are done together in the same contract by the surety.
 This way, the owner of the project is assured that the project can be completed pursuant to the terms of the contract and that it will not be liened by any contractor.
 The bond is risk security for the benefit of the owner.

 Who Gets the Bond?

 The general contractor is the corporation that gets the bond.
 It is for the benefit of the owner (or in the case of government contract work, the governmental entity).
-It's the general contractor that has to apply for the bond and be underwritten before the performance and payment bond is written by the surety.
+It's the general contractor that has to apply for the bond and be underwritten before the bid bond is written by the surety.
 This is also known as bonding a business.

 Fond Du Lac